Pension increases before you retire

 After you stop building up DB Career Average Plan pension

-The way your DB Career Average Plan increases over the whole period from when you stopped building up pension to the earlier of your retirement date or age 65 depends on when you built it up.
+If you stopped building up DB Career Average Plan pension for any other reason the way your DB Career Average Plan increases over the whole period from when you stopped building up pension to the earlier of your retirement date or age 65 depends on when you built it up.

 By the higher of: